OrchardCMS/OrchardCore/src/docs/guides/implement-fulltext-search/README.md

 By default, each indexes are permission protected so that no one can query them if you don't set which ones should be public.
 To make the "Search" Lucene index available for *Anonymous* users on your website, you will require to go and edit this user role and add the permission to it.
-Each index will be listed here in that `OrchardCore.Lucene Feature` section.
+Each index will be listed here in that `OrchardCore.Search.Lucene Feature` section.

 ## Sixth step : Test search page